-Entry for weekend ticket holders is from 2pm on Friday 14th September.
-You will have full access to all the activities and demonstrations on Saturday 15th and Sunday 16th September.
-Our food vendors and bar will be open in the evenings after the day ticket holders have left, and at least one food vendor and, importantly, coffee stall will be open for breakfast each morning.
+Entry for weekend ticket holders is from 2pm on the Friday.
+You will have full access to all the activities and demonstrations on Saturday and Sunday.
+Our food vendors and bar will be open on Friday and Saturday evenings for camping guests and 10-5pm for day ticket holders.
+At least one food vendor and the coffee stall will be open for breakfast each morning.
 In addition, we will be providing a large communal campfire with an evening performance on both Friday and Saturday nights, just for weekend ticket holders (see more about the Evening Campfire Sessions here).

 Before You Leave

 Firstly, book into activities.
-The vast majority of activities at Into the Trees are drop in and free, which means you just need to check when and where they’re happening in the schedule (which you get given when you first arrive at the festival) and then turn up.
-But a few activities you need to book online and pay for in advance if you want to take part at the festival such as Mountain Boarding, Kayaking and Tree Climbing.
+Many activities at Into the Trees are drop in and free, which means you just need to check when and where they’re happening in the schedule (which you get given when you first arrive) and then turn up.
+Some activities do carry additional charges so it’s good to bring cash (some providers can also accept card payments) and a few activities you need to pre-book online and pay for in advance.
+Pre-book activities will go on sale in Spring 2024.

 Some people however prefer a little more comfort and if the thought of having to put up a tent terrifies you, why not hire a beautiful, pre-pitched bell tent and you can also hire bedding if you like.
 Full details on the glamping page here.

 Tickets?
 Check!
 Children?
 Check!
 It’s tempting when packing for an outdoor camping trip to bring everything just in case.
 But remember, you’re going to have to carry all of that stuff from the car park to the campsite and back again!
 It’s not far – just a few minutes walk – but we can’t emphasise enough how much easier your experience will be if you pack light…